AvocadoG/COMP2042_CW_sfyxg1/README.md

  2. Added a **High Score Pop Up** to the game (in **froggerHighScore package**)

 High Score will be popped once the game ends, whether the player has lost or won the game.
-Only the Top 5 high score records will be shown in the pop up, together with the score of the current player, be it a win or a lose.This is for better user-experience.
+Only the Top 5 high score records will be shown in the pop up, together with the score of the current player, be it a win or a lose.This is for better gameplay experience.

- 3. Added new **levels** to the game (in **froggerLevels package**)
+ 3. Added a **permanent High Score file** that stores all the scores of previous players (can be found in **froggerfiles package** : scorefile.txt).

-There are **10** levels in total, each with new feautures (such as destinations with coins for bonus points and Monster feature) and increasing game speed.This is too add more fun to the game.
+4. Added new **levels** to the game (in **froggerLevels package**)

-4. Added a **permanent High Score file** that stores all the scores of previous players (can be found in **froggerfiles package** : scorefile.txt).
+There are **10** levels in total, each with new feautures (such as destinations with coins for bonus points, Logs with bombs, Monster etc) and increasing game speed.This is to add more fun and challenge to the game.

 5. Added **Life** feature to the game (in **froggerElements package**)

 Starts at having 5 life.
-If player's avatar runs out of life at a certain level, player will lose and the game ends.
+If player's avatar runs out of life at a certain level, player will lose and the game will end right away.
 At each new level, the life will be restored.

 6. Added **pause** game feature where player can pause amidst the game.
 7. Added new font files, music files and images to the game.